Using Auxiliary Heat with a Nest Thermostat

 In winter, solenoid-actuated valves reverse the circulation pattern, so that the compressed vapor goes immediately to the indoor heat exchanger to release heat into the indoor air, then through the bottleneck valve and the outdoor heat exchanger, where the relatively-colder refrigerant is warmed by the not-quite-so-cold outdoor air.
 You're "air conditioning the outdoors", cooling the air outside in order to warm the house.

-The difference in name "emergency heat" vs. "auxiliary heat" results from differences in needs based on your local environment.
+Whether your system refers to it as "emergency heat" or "auxiliary heat" results from differences in needs based on your local environment.

 If you live in an area when the temperature hardly ever goes below 30 degrees, even at night during the coldest month of the year, then a heat pump should be able to keep you warm all the time.
-If it fails to do so, then it is probably actually broken.
-Thus, the only time you'd need to use the electric heating coils is when the system is broken — thus the name, "emergency heat".
+If it fails to do so, then either you are having an exceptional cold spell ("the coldest it has been in ten years") or perhaps the heat pump is actually broken.
+Thus, the only time you'd need to use the electric heating coils is when there is an "emergency".

 On the other hand, if you live somewhere that the temperature frequently stays below freezing all day for many days of the year, then the use of the electric heat in your system will be common, even when the heat pump is working perfectly well, and in this case the term "auxiliary heat" is more appropriate.

-Thermostats rarely make this distinction: it will either say "auxiliary" or "emergency", rarely both.
+Thermostats and HVAC technicians rarely make this distinction: they will either say "auxiliary" or "emergency", rarely both.
 If your HVAC contractor gave you a "warm climate" thermostat, or failed to add a jumper between the E and AUX terminals, you'll have to flip a manual switch to get the auxiliary heat to turn on.

 The user interface provided by the Nest thermostat differs from the Nest website and iOS/Android apps.

-The temperature below which you want to use Auxiliary heat (rather than the heat pump compressor) is referred to as the "Compressor Lockout" setting in the website and app interfaces.
+The temperature below which you want to use only the electric heat (and not the heat pump compressor) is referred to as the "Compressor Lockout" setting in the website and app interfaces.
 But on the Nest Thermostat itself, the term "Lockout" is not used, instead you see "Use the heat pump compressor when the outdoor temperature is above".
 This wording is ambiguous because it sounds like you are telling it that it should "always use the compressor..." above that temperature, or perhaps you are telling it that it "may sometimes use the compressor" above that temperature.
 In practce I have found that the second interpretation (may sometimes) is accurate.

 The temperature above which you want to always use the compressor is called "Auxiliary Heat Lockout" in the website and app.
 Again, the actual thermostat uses the words "Use the heat pump aux. heat when the outdoor temperature is below", and again this wording is ambiguous because you don't know if you are giving it permission to sometimes use aux. heat below that temperature, or telling it to always use aux. heat below that temperature.